Renka Ikebana

 Sogetsu (founded in 1927) is one of the more "modern" ikebana schools and ultimately offers the ikebana artist utmost freedom of expression.
 At the same time, it offers the foundation of a deep and thorough training.
 Students work at their own pace, with the Sogetsu textbooks and a teacher as a guide.
 It is truly a different world one enters into — students often report with delight that their entire way of seeing the world has shifted in just a few lessons!
 Please explore the various links below for more information and inspiration.
 The class schedule is below.

 Masks are mandatory for in-person classes at this time, and there is a HEPA filter in the classroom.
-Classes are $15 (fee will be $20 beginning in January 2024), with a materials fee for new students of $15.
+Classes are $20, with a materials fee for new students of $15.
 (Established students bring their own plant materials.)

-There is a periodic "First Lesson" Class during which I orient new students and demonstrate the first lesson, and in which students complete their first arrangement.
-The next "First Lesson" class is scheduled for Sunday, October 22, 2023 at 10 am.
-After this class, students are invited to attend either of the classes below.
+There are periodic "First Lesson" classes during which I will demonstrate the first arrangement in the textbooks, and students complete their first lesson.
+After this class, students can attend one of the ongoing classes below.

 Fridays 1:30 pm - 3:30 pm pacific